yuvalmGS/gigaspaces-wiki-jekyll/xap97/api_best_practices.markdown

 ## Define an id property

 Id property is essential for update operation and also XAP has a rich set of operations that use the id to perform read/take/update very efficiently without fetching the whole object.
-Since 9.1 this is enforce by the protective mode:
+Since 9.1 this is enforced by the protective mode:

 Writing an entry to the space without a [space ID]({%latestjavaurl%}/query-by-id.html) is error-prone - it can lead to duplicate entries, bad performance and more.
 In case your application contains objects without an id you'll get the following exception: